North Trinity Hiking Trail PDFs...

 The "Bowerman Gang"

-had their first volunteer workday on Saturday, April 5.
-A number of great projects made progress, including
+has already had a couple of very productive work days.
+A number of great projects have made progress, including

-installing and painting a picnic table, cleaning up the cemetery, whacking wild rose bushes in the pasture, clearing tree limbs
+installing and painting a picnic table and log bench seat, cleaning up the cemetery, whacking wild rose bushes in the pasture,

 and rocks from the future temporary parking lot, and more!
 Well over a dozen people from all over the North Lake Area came to

 help bring back this important historic site and tourist attraction.

 - A proposal has been submitted for funding for the required NEPA for a new interpretive trail at the barn.

 - See the project website.